gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 flower.

 "There," Razi said, pointing.
-A flat-topped pyramid, identical in shape to the one o nthe peak, stood in the center of the amphitheatre.
+A flat-topped pyramid, identical in shape to the one on the peak, stood in the center of the amphitheatre.
 The Hett had built a wooden stage around it to give themselves a level floor.
 Their boots drummed on its planks as they hurried back and forth between the strange machines that surrounded it.